The Tale of Joan of Arc

-Le Ditie de Jehanne d'Arc ("The Tale of Joan of Arc", sometimes called "The Song of Joan of Arc") is a patriotic lyrical verse, and the last work of the medieval French poet Christine de Pizan, who lived from 1364 to about 1430 AD.
+Le Ditié de Jehanne d'Arc ("The Tale of Joan of Arc", sometimes called "The Song of Joan of Arc") is a patriotic lyrical verse, and the last work of the medieval French poet Christine de Pizan, who lived from 1364 to about 1430 AD.
 Earlier in her career Pizan wrote many texts including The Book of the City of Ladies which included tales about famous women in history.
 Christine de Pizan was a professional poet in the court of King Charles VI of France.
 In her last work "The Tale of Joan of Arc" Pizan writes 61 verses about Joan of Arc, who led the French army to reclaim territory being held by the English.
 It was written before Joan lost in battle and was taken as a prisoner and right before the death of Christine de Pizan herself.

 Stanzas

 The poem is composed of 61 stanzas that begins with the introduction of Christine.
 It has been translated into English by Renate Blumenfeld-Kosinski.
 The prologue is composed of 12 stanzas, followed by 46 stanzas which comprise the main story, and ending with stanzas 60 and 61, which serve as a conclusion.
 The entire story is a lyric delivered in first person voice.

 Christine, who have wept for eleven years in a walled abbey where I have lived ever since Charles (how strange this is!) the King's son - dare I say it? - fled in haste from Paris, I who have lived enclosed there on account of the treachery, now, for the very first time, begin to laugh;